TerryOtt/backblaze-drive-stats-analysis/README.md

 There are multiple rows for the same drive model and date -- even within the same daily stats collection run!

-This means that the multiple rows for that day to be combined into one row.
+This means that there are 2,233 days worth of data that are on multiple rows that shouldn't be.
 They aren't duplicate rows (thank goodness), but all the rows with various names of the same drive need to be added together for that day.

 ### Supported CPU Architectures